Dijabuh/Linux-Shell-Program/README.md

 - Special considerations or anything I should know when grading your solution
 - Any completed extra credit must be documented in the README to receive credit
 ##### makefile
-- Compiles c shell program into *"cbrsh"* by default
+- Compiles c shell program into *"shell"* by default
 - Uses *"make clean"* to remove executables and object files
 ##### cbrsh.c
 - Is the c shell program driver